 What you study

-Our bachelor of science in nursing (collaborative) program has been designed to prepare nurses to practise in the rapidly-changing health care system.
+Our bachelor of science in nursing (BScN) (collaborative) program prepares nurses to practise in a rapidly-changing health care system.

 More and more often today, health officials see health promotion as the most cost-effective way of serving their populations.
 We introduce health promotion in the first year of the curriculum, and expect our students to develop more knowledge and skills in this area throughout their studies.